 The actual start date is usually around the 26th of February each year.
 You may be required to arrive in Korea up to 1 week before that start date for an orientation.
 There are also late spring intake positions in March or April.

-Please note that the application period for the EPIK Spring 2021 intake ended in November 2020.
+Please note that the application period for the EPIK Spring 2022 intake ends in November 2021.
 I’d recommend submitting your application form and preparing your documents as soon as possible to avoid delays and to ensure you’re successful.

 Submit application form – Feb – May